-FTC files antitrust lawsuit against Facebook
+FTC and 48 states file antitrust lawsuits against ‘anticompetitive’ Facebook

-The Federal Trade Commission filed a lawsuit against Facebook on Wednesday alleging that the company engaged in unlawful behavior to eliminate its competition in social networking.
+The Federal Trade Commission and 48 states filed lawsuits against Facebook on Wednesday alleging that the company engaged in unlawful behavior to eliminate its competition in social networking.

 The FTC wants a federal judge to grant an injunction that could require Facebook to divest its assets, Instagram and WhatsApp.